During October’s National Bullying Prevention Month, SBB wonders: Do you have sympathy for kids who bully other kids?

 People often talk about how much bullying affects kids and teens who are the victims of mean-spirited attacks.
 Adults who were bullied as kids can vividly remember names they were called and times they felt humiliated.
 Kids who are bullied can experience many problems like stomachaches or headaches, depression and anxiety, and sleeping troubles.

 But did you know that bullying also can hurt the person doing the bullying?
-Many studies show that kids who bully are more likely to use drugs, smoke cigarettes, and drink alcohol; have mental health problems; and get into trouble with violence later in life.
+Research shows that kids who bully are more likely to use drugs, smoke cigarettes, and drink alcohol; have mental health problems; and get into trouble with violence later in life.

 What’s not known is which comes first.
 As one researcher puts it, “Youth who bully others might be more likely to also try substance use.
 The reverse could also be true in that youth who use substances might be more likely to bully others.”